fbgallet/roam-extension-calendar/README.md

   - Events from DNP linked references are rendered with their path.
 - `Double click` (or select, the click later) on a day square in the calendar to create a new event.
 Each event created will be inserted as child of `#calendar` block.
 - You can `drag and drop` any event from one day to another.
+- Lengthen or shorten any event in month or year view to extend the event over several days.
+- First children of block event are taken into account:

+  - all mentionned tags will be added to the event
+  - dates (eventually with tags) will create a reference to the same event on the given date (e.g.: `due:: [[July 17th, 2024]]`)
+  - you can define start and end date for events spanning multiple days (start is optional since the daily note where the event is created define the start date)
+    - `start: [[date]]` or `begin:` or `from:`, with one, two or no colon
+    - `end: [[date]]` or `to:` or `until:`

 - You can drag and drop a block from your graph into the calendar:
   - simple `drag and drop` to copy: a copy of the original block will be inserted as child of the calendar tag and a corresponding event will be created
   - press `Shift` to move: the original block will be moved as child of the calendar tag in the corresponding DNP